piriya-muaithaisong/Piriya-CTF-Writup/CSAW2022/README.md

 ## Reverse Engineering
 ### DockeRELeakage

-1. download the dockeRELeakage.tar.gz
+1. Download the dockeRELeakage.tar.gz
-2. load image: `docker load < dockeRELeakage.tar.gz`
+2. Load image: `docker load < dockeRELeakage.tar.gz`
-3. look for image's histry `docker images history <IMAGE>` (use `--no-trunc` to see all command)
+3. Look for image's histry `docker images history <IMAGE>` (use `--no-trunc` to see all command)

 ![history](./images/history.png)

-4. found base64 --> crack and found the first half of the falg
+4. Found base64 --> crack and found the first half of the falg
-5. use dive to reverse engineering and find all file on the container
+5. Use dive to reverse engineering and find all file on the container

 ![dive](./images/dive.png)

-6. from the history, I found out that flag.txt likely to have the other half of the flag
+6. From the history, I found out that flag.txt likely to have the other half of the flag
-7. all file on the docker present on the /var/lib/docker/overlay2 path
+7. All file on the docker present on the /var/lib/docker/overlay2 path
-8. find flag
+8. Find flag
 ```bash
 cd /var/lib/docker/overlay2